IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Provisioning-mt.md

 The connection is made available through the network edge.
 There are four options for the network edge.
 Note the number of vCPUs, memory, and pricing associated with each option:

 - **Efficiency** These edges allocate networking resources that can be used by up to 64 VDCs before another efficiency edge needs to be created.
 The first time an efficiency edge is selected new CPU, RAM, and storage resources are required.
-CPU and RAM are used from the single tenant site.
+CPU and RAM are used from the single-tenant site.
 New edge storage is allocated at a cost.
 Subsequent VDCs up to 64 can use this edge at no extra cost.
 This option is suitable for saving resources and costs with independent networking control per VDC.

-- **Performance - M** This option is suitable when only Layer 2 (L2) through L4 features such as Network Address Translation (NAT), routing, and L4 firewall are required and the total throughput requirement is in the range 2 - 6 gigabits per second (Gbps).
+- **Performance - M** This option is suitable when only Layer 2 (L2) through L4 features such as Network Address Translation (NAT), routing, and L4 firewall are required and the total throughput requirement is in the range 2-6 gigabits per second (Gbps).

-- **Performance - L** This option is suitable when only L2 through L4 features such as NAT, routing, and L4 firewall are required and the total throughput is in the range 2 - 10 Gbps.
+- **Performance - L** This option is suitable when only L2 through L4 features such as NAT, routing, and L4 firewall are required and the total throughput is in the range 2-10 Gbps.
 This option is recommended for high traffic.

 - **Performance - XL** This option provides the highest level of edge services and throughput over 10 Gbps.